-Karl-Heinz Kipp (1924 – 2017) acquired the Tschuggen Grand Hotel, an establishment dating back to 1929.
-This first jewel, now renowned throughout the world for the impressive Tschuggen Bergoase designed by Mario Botta, lent its name to the hotel group which is today a fixed institution in the Swiss hotel industry.
+Karl-Heinz Kipp (1924 – 2017) acquired the Tschuggen Grand Hotel in Arosa.
+The original building, which dated from 1929, had been completely rebuilt after a major fire in 1966 and had reopened successfully in 1970.
+This first jewel, now renowned around the world for the impressive Tschuggen Bergoase designed by Mario Botta, lent its name to the hotel group.
+In the meantime, the Tschuggen Hotel Group with its five establishments has become a fixed institution in the Swiss hotel business.

-The 1933 opened Carlton Hotel in St. Moritz was offered the group.
-It was love at first sight for this beautiful, old-established hotel with its incomparable location.
-At last, the hotel had owners – the Kipp-Bechtolsheimer family – with both the courage and the tenacity to restore it to the ranks of the resort's top hotels.
+The Carlton Hotel in St. Moritz, which had opened in 1913, was offered to the Group for sale.
+It was love at first sight for this beautiful and traditional hotel with its sunny location and fantastic view of Lake St. Moritz.
+With the Kipp-Bechtolsheimer family, the hotel had found owners with both the courage and the persistence to restore it to the ranks of the resort's top hotels.

-It was followed by the Eden Roc on the Lake Maggiore shoreline in Ascona.
-The combination of the Mediterranean climate of Ticino and the mild temperatures even in winter made it the perfect complement to the winter-sports hotels.
+This was followed by the Hotel Eden Roc on the shore of Lake Maggiore in Ascona.
+Combined with the Mediterranean climate of Ticino and mild temperatures even in winter, the luxury hotel was the perfect complement to the winter sports hotels.

-The group acquired another hotel with the purchase of the Hotel Carcani on Ascona’s main piazza; after a five-month phase of complete renovations the hotel re-opened in spring 2012 as the Albergo Carcani.
+A further hotel joined the Group with the acquisition of the Hotel Carcani on Ascona’s main piazza.
+Following a five-month period of complete renovation, the hotel reopened in spring 2012 as Albergo Carcani.